Anti-doping advocate Beckie Scott receives Order of Canada

 The 2002 Olympic champion in cross-country skiing received the honor on Thursday.

 Scott received her gold medal after two Russians ahead of her were disqualified for doping.
 She’s the chair of the athlete’s committee on the World Anti-Doping Agency.
-Over the past year, she has encountered criticism for her unwillingness to go along with WADA’s decision to bring Russia back into compliance after a doping scandal tainted the 2014 Sochi Olympics.
+In the past year, she has encountered criticism for her unwillingness to go along with WADA’s decision to bring Russia back into compliance after a doping scandal tainted the 2014 Sochi Olympics.

 The 44-year-old Scott has worked on developing a Charter of Athlete Rights for WADA.